-Do you want to help people or love learning about yourself and others?
-If so, psychology, the scientific study of human and animal behavior, may be right for you.
-Psychology is a rewarding field with a diverse range of careers across many settings including schools, hospitals, research and social service.
-With many specialty areas, as an individual majoring in psychology you will be encouraged to expand your knowledge of psychological theory, enhance your critical thinking and communication skills, apply scientific principles to the interpretation of data, and think about how psychology applies to the diverse world around you as you prepare for professional practice.
+The scientific study of human and animal behavior may be right for you if you have a desire to help people or you enjoy learning about yourself and others.
+Psychology is a rewarding field with a diverse range of careers across many settings including: schools, hospitals, research, and social service.
+With many specialty areas available, you will be encouraged to expand your knowledge of psychological theory, enhance your critical thinking and communication skills, apply scientific principles to the interpretation of data, and think about how psychology applies to the diverse world around you as you prepare for professional practice.
 Psychology is one of the most popular choices for a college major because it will prepare you to understand human behavior and serves as a foundation for many careers.

 Psychology (Associate of Arts)

-The psychology degree provides the first two years of college for students preparing for a career in psychology, counseling or a related field.
-The psychology degree emphasizes the scientific study of behavioral and mental processes in animals and humans.
-The field of psychology encompasses many areas including: research methods, social behavior, personality, human development, biological basis of behavior, consciousness, learning, memory, emotion, motivation and mental health and adjustment.
-This program is designed primarily for students desiring to transfer to a four-year college or university to earn a bachelor’s degree in psychology.
+The Psychology degree provides the first two years of college for students preparing for a career in psychology, counseling or a related field.
+The Psychology degree emphasizes the scientific study of behavioral and mental processes, with a focus on expanding students’ general knowledge of psychological theory while also enhancing skills of scientific inquiry and critical thinking.
+Specific course work will focus on student ethical awareness and social integrity, communication skills across diverse presentation modalities, and application of psychological related theory to professional development.
+This program is designed primarily for students desiring to transfer to a four-year college or university to earn a bachelor’s degree in Psychology.
 Students selecting this program should consult with an academic advisor early in the program.